 - read key texts in the field and host discussions between graduate students and faculty participants.

-- participate in mini-seminars and lunch conversations with authors and scholars from various disciplines who are important contributions to STS.
+- participate in mini-seminars and lunch conversations with scholars from various disciplines and institutions who make important contributions to STS.

 Our reading group meetings allow the opportunity to delve more deeply into some of the core topics in contemporary STS — such as expertise and classification — and to explore additional topics such as risk, environmentalism, development, and globalization.
 Our workshops expose the individual development of ideas to constructive critique and discussion.
-And our mini-seminars and lunch conversations give graduate students a chance to interact with STS scholars from around the world.
+And our mini-seminars and lunch conversations give graduate students a chance to interact with STS scholars from around the world, extending their networks.